I’m on a constant quest for the perfect massage chair, but I am yet to find one.

 These features will improve your blood circulation and unwind sore muscles.

-The Navitas comes with a large number of included options, such as 36 auto programs, 3 to 5 intensity levels depending on the massage type apart from the 4D rhythm programs.
+The Navitas comes with a large number of included options, such as 36 auto programs, and 3 to 5 intensity levels depending on the massage type apart from the 4D rhythm programs.